droliva10/Personal_Website/README.md

 # web_project
-Check out he finised site on Heroku, (wwww.danieroliva.com).
+Check out he finised site, it was built using [Heroku](https://www.danieroliva.com).
 Pushed from my local, but can push from github too.